misteu/RPiCoffee/docs/README.md

 _in fact: There are no JSONs involved right now :-D (see section "A little bit about [...]")
 Maybe in near future I will design a RESTful API supporting some cool JSON-responses like the one above_

+see the project's wiki for more detailled information: [https://github.com/misteu/RPiCoffee/wiki](https://github.com/misteu/RPiCoffee/wiki)

 **Possible scenarios are:**
 - turn on and shutting down the machine via HTTP-request